chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

 #### Inaugration 2021 {- #J20}

-The same fogger (or at least the same model) was again brought out at the ICE rental property on January 20th 2021 (Inaguration Day; "J20") in response to a protester spray painting a piece of plywood tacked outside the building [@Simonis2021].
+The same fogger (or at least the same model) was again brought out at the ICE rental property on January 20th 2021 during the Inauguration Day ("J20") Abolish ICE protests in response to an individual spray painting a piece of plywood tacked outside the building [@Recompiler2021_01_20].
-The fogged up and down multiple blocks, with visible plumes entering units in the adjacent apartment complexes and covering the playground of an adjacent public school [@Simonis2021].
+The fogged up and down multiple blocks, with visible plumes entering units in the adjacent apartment complexes and covering the playground of an adjacent public school [@Recompiler2021_01_20; @Simonis2021].

 <br>
 <div style="text-align: center;">